ibm-cloud-architecture/refarch-kc/docs/deployments/local.md

 # Then use docker compose to start all the services
 $ docker-compose -f kc-solution-compose.yml up
 ```
+We have also defined a script to start back end and solution services: `./script/runSolutionLocally`.

 1. Verify the different components work fine.
 You can use the different test scripts we have defined in each of the microservices or use the following URLs:
   * For the [user interface URL http://localhost:3010](http://localhost:3010)
   * The Fleet Simulator [API URL](http://localhost:9080/api/explorer/) or one of its operation to get the fleet names: [http://localhost:9080/fleetms/fleets](http://localhost:9080/fleetms/fleets).
-  * Add an order with the `./scripts/createOrder.sh` in the refarch-kc-orders-ms/order-command-ms project, then look at the orders via the API:  http://localhost:10080/orders
+  * Add an order with the python program under `refarch-kc/itg-tests/OrdersPython` folder, using the script `addOrder.sh`
   * The voyages [http://localhost:3100/voyage](http://localhost:3100/voyage) microservices returns the small list of voyages.
-  * Using the order query microservice [http://localhost:11080/orders/byManuf/GoodManuf](http://localhost:11080/orders/byManuf/GoodManuf) you can get the orders of the "GoodManuf" customer.
+  * Using the order query microservice [http://localhost:11080/orders/byManuf/GoodManuf](http://localhost:11080/orders/byManuf/GoodManuf) you should see the orders of the "GoodManuf" customer.

 or run the smoke tests with the script: `localSmokeTests`.